Santa Rosa High School (Santa Rosa, California)

 Santa Rosa High School (SRHS) is a secondary school located in Santa Rosa, California.
-It is part of the Santa Rosa City High School District, which is itself part of Santa Rosa City Schools.
-Santa Rosa High School has 1,991 students as of the 2017-2018 school year.
+It is part of the Santa Rosa City High School District, which is part of Santa Rosa City Schools.
+Santa Rosa High School has 1,636 students as of the 2023–2024 school year.

 History

-SRHS was the only public high school for Santa Rosa from 1874 to 1958.
-Santa Rosa Junior College (SRJC), located on the adjacent property, was actually a part of Santa Rosa High School from 1918 to 1927.
+SRHS was the only public high school in Santa Rosa from 1874 to 1958.
+Santa Rosa Junior College (SRJC), located on the adjacent property, was a part of Santa Rosa High School from 1918 to 1927.

 The school had several locations.
 The previous location on Humboldt Street burned to the ground in 1921.
 The school was moved to its current location and opened in 1924.
 The school's current Brick Gothic design was created by W. H. Weeks in 1922.

-In 2011 Santa Rosa High School received the California Distinguished School and the California Career Technical Awards.
+In 2011, Santa Rosa High School received the California Distinguished School and the California Career Technical Awards.

-In 2015 Santa Rosa High School received the California Gold Ribbon Award, which replaced the California Distinguished Schools Award as the highest award a school can receive from the state of California.
+In 2015, Santa Rosa High School received the California Gold Ribbon Award, which replaced the California Distinguished Schools Award as the highest award a school can receive from the state of California.

+In February 2025, the Santa Rosa City School District Board decided to make Santa Rosa High School into a K7-12 school taking in middle schoolers who were expected to go to Santa Rosa Middle School by June 2026.

+Curriculum

+Santa Rosa High School also offers Advanced Placement (AP) courses and exams meaning the school has met the College Board's requirements to offer college-level courses to high school students.

+Santa Rosa High School is involved in a dual-enrollment program with Santa Rosa Junior College allowing students to take junior college courses for college and high school credits.